yownas/shift-attention/README.md

 `Upscaler`: Choose upscale method to be applied to the images before made into a video.

 `Upscale ratio`: How much the images should be upscaled.
 A value of 0 or 1 will disable scaling.

+`SSIM minimum step`: Smallest "step" SSIM is allowed to take.
+Sometimes animations can't me smoothed out, no matter how small steps you take.
+It is better to let the script give up and have a single skip than force it and get an animation that flickers.

 # Show your work